tardate/LittleArduinoProjects/OSHChip/blinky/README.md

 For my first test I had both jumpers on the programmer installed:

 * with J1 installed, the OSHChip is powered from the programmer (and must not be plugged into the target system)
-* with J5 installed, it provides a loopback TX Out to RX In, I think mainly for testing communciations from the computer side.
+* with J5 installed, it connects the default UART output on OSHChip pin 1 to the serial input on computer at 9600 baud N81.

 ### Onboard LED Addressing